Btodhunter/blog_posts/anchore_inline_scan.md

 ## CodeShip implementation
 CodeShip allows docker command execution by default, so the inline_scan script runs on the `docker:stable-git` image without any additional configuration.
 By specifying the `-f` option on the inline_scan script, this job ensures that an image which fails it's Anchore policy evaluation will not be pushed to the registry.
 To ensure adherence to the organizations security compliance policy, a custom policy bundle can be utilized for this scan by passing the `-b <POLICY_BUNDLE_FILE>` option to the inline_scan script.

+This job requires creating an encrypted environment variable file for loading the `DOCKER_USER & DOCKER_PASS` variables into your job.
+See - [Encrypting CodeShip Environment Variables](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/#encrypted-environment-variables).

 #### codeship-services.yml - [Github Link](https://github.com/Btodhunter/ci-demos/blob/master/codeship-services.yml)
 ```yaml
 dind: